 Thank you!
 Duly noted.
 Final question: what’s your dream vacation spot? 🏖

 I’m craving the UK these days.
 Colonialism is very strong with that.

 Soft life.
 We wish you lovely days in the UK.

 Thank you for speaking to us, Olabinjo.
 This was an exciting and enlightening chat really! 🎉

 Olabinjo started using Cowrywise the very day we launched.
 Since then, his finances have grown and he has a solid grip on his personal finance.
-We are now four years in the game of helping Nigerians like Olabinjo build wealth.
-It’s time for you to also join us.
+We are now five years in the game of helping Nigerians like Olabinjo build wealth.
+If you are not using Cowrywise just yet, it’s time for you to join us.
 Sign up here and let’s get this!